xahidbuffon/Deep_SESR/README.md

 #### Bibliography entry for citation:

-	@article{islam2020sesr,
+	@inproceedings{islam2020sesr,
-	    title={Simultaneous Enhancement and Super-Resolution of Underwater Imagery for Improved Visual Perception}, author={Islam, Md Jahidul and Luo, Peigen and Sattar, Junaed}, journal={To appear in Robotics: Science and Systems (RSS). arXiv:2002.01155}, year={2020}
+	    title={{Simultaneous Enhancement and Super-Resolution of Underwater Imagery for Improved Visual Perception}}, author={Islam, Md Jahidul and Luo, Peigen and Sattar, Junaed}, booktitle={To appear in Robotics: Science and Systems (RSS). arXiv:2002.01155}, year={2020}
 	}